What is the Cadet Program?

 Flexible work schedule

-Police cadet who have completed at least three years of service and have obtained an Associates Degree in Law Enforcement and/or Criminal Justice, and meet the requirements are eligible for an appointment the Springfield Police Department as a Police Officer.
+Police cadets who have completed at least three years of service and have obtained an Associates Degree in Law Enforcement and/or Criminal Justice, and meet the requirements are eligible for an appointment to the Springfield Police Department as a Police Officer.